ojayde1/GlobalCurrency-CountryData/README.md

 ## 3.5 Configure kubectl

-Update your kubeconfig to connect to the new EKS cluster:
+Updated kubeconfig to connect to the new EKS cluster:

 ```bash
 aws eks update-kubeconfig --region eu-west-1 --name globalcurrency-countrydata-cluster